iashyam/blog/books-movies.md

 ----
 - The Happy Prince by Oscar Wilde.
 - The Idiot by Fyodor Dostoevsky (left unfinished)
-- Currently Reading: The Prisonor of Birth by Jeffery Archer
+- The Prisonor of Birth by Jeffery Archer(May 17, 2025)
+- CR: The Greatest Show on Earth by Richard Dawkins

 Movies